-- Video interviews provide hiring companies a deeper view into their candidate’s personality, qualifications, creativity, cultural fit, communications and so much more.
+- Video screening interviews provide hiring companies a deeper view into their candidate’s personality, qualifications, creativity, company culture fit, communications and so much more.

-- Video interviews save companies a great deal of money on travel costs, as well as time spent on conducting interviews.
+- Video interviews save companies money on travel costs, as well as time spent on conducting interviews.

 - Coordinating interviews with employees located at different offices can be a nightmare.
-A video interviews solves this problem.
+A video interview solves this problem.

 Benefits of Video Interviews for Candidates

 - If done well, a video interview allows candidates to defend their resume and go into more detail.